 Chamber Maids: The first relates to the unsung heroines (they are invariably women) of the hotel industry: chamber maids.
 They will often travel a considerable distance to reach your hotel and spend the day cleaning and keeping guest rooms in good order, so that when you get back to your room, it’s waiting for you clean, fresh, and tidy.
 It’s appropriate to leave a small tip and leave it each day because work schedules change, and the maid who cleaned your room initially may not be on duty the day you check-out.
 The amount of the tip should vary depending upon the category of hotel: a sum in Mexican pesos, left in cash on the side table (next to the maid’s greeting card if one is present), equivalent to between US$1 (for economy hotels) and US$5 (for luxury hotels) per day is suggested and will be sincerely appreciated.

-All-Inclusive Hotels: The third situation relates to “all inclusive” hotels and travel packages.
+All-Inclusive Hotels: The third situation relates to “all inclusive” hotels and travel packages or tours.
 A small few packages stipulate that ‘tips are included’ and in this case no further tipping is required.
-However in most cases, guides, porters, the concierge, table staff, and the chamber maids (see above) will appreciate a tip—even if, for example, the price of your meals (or just breakfast) is included in the room rate.
-For local guides, a reasonable tip commensurate with the amount of time and knowledge they shared with you is appropriate.
+However in most cases, guides, porters, the concierge, meal table waiting staff, and the chamber maids (see above) will appreciate a tip—even if, for example, the price of your meals (or just breakfast) is included in the room rate.
+For local guides and tour leaders, a reasonable tip commensurate with the amount of time and knowledge they shared with you is appropriate.
 One US dollar (equivalent in Mexican pesos) per bag for porters; a dollar or two left on the table after each meal or round of drinks at the bar; and a tip for the chamber maids (see above) will be very much valued.

 Why you need to tip in Mexican pesos, and not in foreign currency